annotation/text-fabric/tf/docs/about/displaydesign.md

 the inner node.
 Text-Fabric has computed this information when it loaded the corpus for the first time, based on the average size of nodes.
-It is also possible that the corpus designer has overridden this by an explicit ranking in the settings of the TF-app of the corpus.
+It is also possible that the corpus designer has overridden this by an explicit ranking in the settings of the corpus app.

 We end up with a rather fine partition of all nodes in fragments, in such a way that no fragment crosses the boundaries of enclosing fragments.